sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 ## Unit 3: Introduction to filters

-**Learning goall:** By the end of this unit, users should understand how to use our filter functionality.
+**Learning goal:** By the end of this unit, users should understand how to use our filter functionality.

 ### Dynamic filters